pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ```

 ### Returns[​](#returns-2)
 None

 ## Unsubscribe all[​](#unsubscribe-all)

-Stop all streams and remove associated entities.
-Client scope only.
+Stop receiving updates from all data streams and remove associated entities.

+##### Client scope
+Only on the PubNub object.

 ### Method(s)[​](#methods-7)